-All templates and models are validated annually by RMG Aggregate Risk with oversight from the Credit Models Review Committee.
-The following annual validation activities are undertaken:
+All templates and models are validated annually by RMG Model Risk Management with oversight from the Credit Models Review Committee.
+Validation includes the following activities:

-- Validation of wholesale ratings templates

-- Validation of wholesale PD estimates

-- Validation of wholesale LGD estimates

-- Wholesale ratings migration analysis

-- Validation of retail PDs

-- Validation of retail LGDs; and

-- Approval of any changes to credit risk models.
+- Validation of wholesale MQ ratings templates - Wholesale ratings migration analysis - Validation of wholesale PD, LGD and Exposure at Default (EAD) estimates - Validation of retail PD, LGD and EAD estimates; and - Validation of any new or changes to existing credit risk models.